A Double Feature SLIFF Review!

 Céline Sciamma’s Petite Maman is a beautiful portrait of childhood.
 She crafts an exquisite movie full of love, loss, and hope.
 Petite Maman is a deep meditation on grief that is both richly rewarding and emotionally resonant.
 Clocking in at only 72-minutes: Sciamma’s film is a perfect picture.
 5-stars.
 French director Sciamma (Portrait of a Lady on Fire, Girlhood, and Tomboy) has crafted together another beautiful work of art.
 With Petite Maman, Sciamma infuses delicacy and care into her newest picture.
 Back in November of 2019, I was able to see Sciamma's Portrait of a Lady on Fire at the St. Louis International Film Festival (SLIFF).
 Now, two years later, I am back at SLIFF seeing another Sciamma movie.
 It was marvelous.
 Our story follows eight-year-old Nelly (Joséphine Sanz), who has gone back to her mother's childhood home.
 Nelly's grandmother has just passed away, and her parents are there to go through and clean out the house.

 While Nelly's parents are busy, she decides to explore the surrounding woods.
-Here, she encounters Marion (Gabrielle Sanz), a girl exactly Nelly's age and bears a striking resemblance.
+Here, she encounters Marion (Gabrielle Sanz), a girl exactly Nelly's age and bears a striking resemblance (Joséphine and Gabrielle are twin sisters in real life).
 Nelly and Marion become fast friends, sharing lunches, constructing a forest hut together, and talking about life-changing events.
 Marion is only days away from going to the hospital for an operation.
 Petite Maman is an exquisite coming-of-age story full of love, discovery, and heartache.
 Sciamma's movie is a hidden gem that will slowly sneak up on you until it hits you like a shot to the heart.
 You will be overwhelmed with emotions while the screen overflows with intimacy and warmth.
 Petite Maman may be a short movie, but its power in storytelling is one of the strongest features to be released this year.
 Enchanting and deeply personal: Petite Maman is this year's top jewel.
 A masterclass.

 Petite Maman is not rated (NR).